storey/fbAdHighlighter/README.md

 # Update History

+### v0.1.3
+- Fixed a small bug that prevented detection of the new ads with "Sponsored" based on pseudoselectors

 ### v0.1.2
 - Added a "close" button to the highlighting overlay so users can interact with the ad if they wish.
 - Search for the "Sponsored" text includes text added using the :before/:after pseudoselectors.